Carl R. Woese Institute for Genomic Biology

-The Carl R. Woese Institute for Genomic Biology (IGB) is an interdisciplinary facility for genomics research at the University of Illinois at Urbana-Champaign.
+The Carl R. Woese Institute for Genomic Biology (IGB) is an interdisciplinary facility for genomics research at the University of Illinois Urbana-Champaign.
 The Institute was built in 2006 to centralize biotechnology research at the University of Illinois.
 Current research at the IGB explores the genomic bases of a wide range of phenomena, including the progression of cancer, the ecological impact of global change, tissue and organ growth, and the diversity of animal behavior.

 History

 Construction

 Plans for what would become the Carl R. Woese Institute for Genomic Biology (IGB) were formed in the late 1990s.
 In 2000, $67.5 million was appropriated by the state of Illinois for its construction.
 Due to economic hardships, the state halted plans for construction in 2001.
 In 2002, funds were re-appropriated.
 Construction began in April 2004 and was completed in November 2006.
 The building was dedicated in March 2007.
 Initially named the Institute for Genomic Biology, it officially changed its name to the Carl R. Woese Institute for Genomic Biology in 2015 to honor the scientific contributions of Carl R. Woese.